WebAssembly/design/FutureFeatures.md

    to `mmap(addr, length, MAP_FIXED | MAP_PRIVATE, fd)`
-* `dont_need(addr, length)`: semantically, this operation zeroes the given range but the implementation is encouraged to `madvise(addr, length, MADV_DONTNEED)`
+* `dont_need(addr, length)`: semantically, this operation zeroes the given range but the implementation is encouraged to `madvise(addr, length, MADV_DONTNEED)` (this allows applications to be good citizens and release unused physical pages back to the OS, thereby reducing their RSS and avoiding OOM-killing on mobile)
 * `shmem_create(length)`: create a memory object that can be simultaneously shared between multiple linear memories
 * `map_shmem(addr, length, shmem, shmem-offset)`: like `map_file` except